Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

 When you start an LLC, one of the biggest decisions you’ll need to make is whether to serve as your own Registered Agent, or to hire a Registered Agent service.
 (Of course, you are not stuck with this initial decision; you can change your mind later on, though doing so will require you to update your legal documents.)

-Serving as your own agent can allow you to save money, but it also requires you to work from one of your physical locations, and to be there pretty regularly.
-It also means you’ll be faced with the tedious job of receiving and organizing a bunch of correspondence all on your own.
+Serving as your own agent can allow you to save money, but it also requires you to be present in one of your physical locations, and to be there pretty regularly.
+It also means you’ll be responsible for the (possibly) tedious job of receiving and organizing a bunch of correspondence on your own.

 One additional note to consider is that, if you register your LLC in multiple states, you’ll need a Registered Agent in each one.
 Many of the professional services operate in all 50 states, meaning they can handle each of your business locations, no matter how far and wide you expand.

-There are plenty of other reasons to consider hiring a third party service, as opposed to choosing yourself to be your own Registered Agent.
+There are many reasons to consider hiring a Registered Agent service, as opposed to choosing yourself to be your own Registered Agent.
 Some of these benefits include:

 • Outsourcing your mail duties.
 How much mail does your business receive every day?
 And how long does it take to sort through it and respond appropriately?
 If you’re looking for a way to cut out this tedium, outsourcing official mail duties can be a no-brainer.